Alex-deVis/Nginx-server-Cluster/README.md

-# Deploy bombardier-cluster
+# Nginx-server Cluster

-*bombardier-cluster* is a cluster containing `nginx`, `Prometheus`, and `Grafana` services to serve simple html documents and statistics of the `nginx` service.
+*Nginx-server Cluster* is a cluster containing `nginx`, `Prometheus`, and `Grafana` services to serve simple html documents and statistics of the `nginx` service.

 ## Convenience Deployment